RolandChristensen/developer-journal/_drafts/git.md

 If you have well defined quality gates employed to prevent merging code that has not been thouroughly tested, you should usually not be worried to get the latest state of the main branch.

 If you are not worried about the current state of your remote main branch, follow the directions below.
 1. `git status` to verify you are on the main branch.
-If not, `$ git checkout main`.
+If not, `git checkout main`.
 1. `git pull` to pull down all the most recent changes from the remote to your local repository.

 If, for some reason, you are concerned about pulling the current branch as it is, follow the directions below to inspect the state of the branch before merging.

 1. `git status` to verify you are on the main branch.
-If not, `$ git checkout main`.
+If not, `git checkout main`.
 1. `git fetch` to see any changes from the remote repo before merging them into your local branch.
 The default remote to fetch from is *origin* so this command is equivalent to `git fetch origin`
 1. `git log origin/main` and/or `git diff ..origin/main` will show you what has changed in the remote repo since you last pulled.
 If you are happy to merge those new changes into your local ***main*** branch then go ahead.
 If you do not want the current state of the remote repo, for whatever reason, you can leave it the way it is because you only ***fetched*** it.
 1. If you are sure you are happy to merge, `git merge origin/{branch-name}`.
 Example: `git merge origin/main`